mas-bandwidth/yojimbo/README.md

 The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming with over 15 years experience in the game industry.

-Glenn is currently writing an article series about the development of this library called [Building a Game Network Protocol](https://gafferongames.com/categories/building-a-game-network-protocol).
+Glenn is writing an article series about the development of this library called [Building a Game Network Protocol](https://gafferongames.com/categories/building-a-game-network-protocol).

 You can support Glenn's work writing articles and open source code via [Patreon](http://www.patreon.com/gafferongames).